 123 S Hemlock St., Unit 106 Cannon Beach, OR

-Spring brings a new collection of my work to the walls of the gallery.
-Check out what's there on the Current Work page.
+Summer brings a new collection of my work to the walls of the gallery.
+Check out what's there in my Portfolio on the Current Work page.

 Washington County Open Studios Tour

 Please note that we will be following changing CDC and local COVID-19 guidance which may necessitate safety precautions including masks, closure of some studios, or cancellation of the event at short notice.
 Check the website for the latest information.